verveguy/mcp_fusion360_docs/mcp-next/README.md

 2. Access the MCP endpoint at `http://localhost:3000/mcp`

-3. Use with MCP Inspector or other HTTP-based MCP clients
+3. Use with MCP Inspector or other HTTP-based MCP clients running on localhost

+**Important**: Ensure your MCP client is running on localhost (127.0.0.1 or localhost domain) to successfully connect.
+External clients will be blocked by CORS policy.

 ### Direct API Usage